nappies/nikolalkc_reaper_scripts/README.md

   Set of custom REAPER Lua scripts developed specifically for game audio.
 This will also help to anyone who wants to improve their workflow inside REAPER.

   NOTE: All scripts are for PC, OSX not yet tested.
-This repository is [Reapack](https://reapack.com/) compatible
+This repository is [Reapack](https://reapack.com/) compatible.

   ANOTHER NOTE: This repo is not yet completely user-friendly.
 When I complete Wiki and some other stuff this line will be removed.